Toubou people: Social stratification

-The noble chief Kellei Chahami of Kamaya an agreement with the French colonists decreed the emancipation of all slaves in 1953 and suppressed the use of captives in the Borkou region, while slaves from the contiguous regions, such as Tibesti and Ennedi, uncovered the emancipation center located in Borkou.
-Several of these slaves escaped and sought refuge in Borkou under the Kamaya, where they also emancipated by the esteemed chief Kellei Chahami, who granted them the land which enabled them to settle and this quarter was originally called "Ni-Agaranga", which literally translates to "country of slaves" in the Faya-Largeau city.
-However, the Borkou municipality rechristened it "Quartier Huit" (Eighth Quarter) for euphemism.
-After the abolition of slavery in 1953, the chief Kellei Chahami admitted the descendants of former captives to the canton, where they were recognized as full members and can move around without restrictions and in this way, the last fraction of the Kamaya canton thus was established.
-Not only the captives were attached to the Kamaya canton, but all the foreigners who resided in Faya as well including: Fezzanais, Ouadaens, prostitutes, blacksmiths and etc., were also attached to the Kamaya canton.
+In the year 1953, Al-Haj Kellei Chahami, a highly esteemed privileged chieftain of the Kamaya canton, an agreement with the French colonizers decreed the emancipation of all slaves and suppressed the use of captives in the Borkou region, while slaves from the contiguous regions, such as Tibesti and Ennedi, uncovered the liberation center situated in Borkou.
+Several of these slaves escaped and sought refuge in Borkou under the protection of the Kamaya canton and they were subsequently emancipated by the esteemed chief, Al-Haj Kellei Chahami, who granted them land that enabled them to settle, and this district was formerly referred to as "Ni-Agaranga" in Dazaga, which literally translates to "country of slaves" in the Faya-Largeau city.
+However, the Borkou municipality opted to rechristen it as "Quartier Huit" (Eighth Quarter) as a euphemistic expression.
+After the abolition of slavery in 1953, the chief Kellei Chahami admitted the descendants of former captives to the canton, where they were recognized as full members and can move around freely and in this way, the last fraction of the Kamaya canton thus was established.
+Not only the captives were attached to the Kamaya canton, but along with all foreigners who resided in Faya, including Fezzanais (Libyan refugees who fled Italian brutality in 1929 before the Italian colonialists' progression into southern Libya, the Fezzan region), Ouadaens from the Chad's Waddai region, prostitutes, blacksmiths etc, were also attached to the Kamaya canton.
+All of these individuals' concerns were conveyed to the colonizers via the Kamaya canton.